Phone 1800 444 396

 Reporting and calculating super

 • Super Guarantee (SG) will now be calculated on Qualifying Earnings (QE).
-QE is a new term for the types of payments used to calculate the super guarantee (SG) under Payday Super.
+QE is a new term for the types of earnings used to calculate the under Payday Super.

 • Your payroll system will need to report both earnings and super amounts at every pay cycle through Single Touch Payroll (STP).
 Most systems will update automatically but check with your provider.